- All download options

 This article on the Mac OS support site explains how to override the security settings of Mac OS that will by default prevent OpenSesame from launching.

 OpenSesame 3.3 is available through the Cogscinl PPA.
+Packages are developed and tested on Ubuntu 20.04 Focal Fossa.
 To add this repository to your software sources and install OpenSesame, run the following commands in a terminal:

 Some commonly used packages are not available through the PPA.
 You can install them through